AVXPANAOR/MedInternsGuide/README.md

 ### Mental Health and Sleep
 Internship is tough, and you are not Superman, or constantly on coke-I hope.
 You, like many of us, may fall prey to burnout, anxiety, mood disorders, and various psychiatric disorders.
 Always take adequate rest when you can.
 Prioritize your well-being.
 Immerse yourself as much as possible in things that keep you happy.
 Focus on what gives meaning to your life.
 Hold tight onto your hobbies.
 Socialize when you can.
 During this period, you're going to encounter some disturbing situations.
 Patients die.
 Mistakes are made.
 Conflicts arise.
 These are all part of the job.
 Take your time to process your feelings, talk about them, and move on.
 If you're too tired to do anything, it's alright, and there's no shame to it.
 If you're not feeling OK, don't be afraid to ask for help.
 Your psychiatry attendings are there for you in case you ever need professional help.

 The internship period is short; try your best, but accept that you can't learn everything there is to medicine.
 No matter how hard you try, you will never be a perfect, infallible physician.
 Remind yourself that learning doesn't end with graduation.
 You have a lifetime of learning ahead of you.
-It takes a lot of responsibility and dedication to pull all your strength together to learn as much as you can, but always remember that [People's meat, is physicians' poison](https://youtu.be/c-5EcSBT_hM?si=xFnRB1G90HdaHcvp).
+It takes a lot of responsibility and dedication to pull all your strength together to learn as much as you can, but always remember that [people's meat is physicians' poison](https://youtu.be/c-5EcSBT_hM?si=xFnRB1G90HdaHcvp).
 An imperfect physician is surely better than a perfect but dead one.

 Adequate sleep is crucial to mental well-being.
 Educate yourself about shift work sleep disorder and relevant conditions.
 Use those tips to optimize your sleep duration and quality.